kumagai-group/pydefect/docs_rst/first_principles_calc.rst

 -----------------------------------------
 1. How to treat symmetry of point defects
 -----------------------------------------
 As mentioned in the :doc:`tutorial`, the neighboring atoms near the defect are initially slightly perturbed to break the symmetry.
-And, some defects tend to move back to the symmetric atomic configuration during the structure optimization.
+However, some defects tend to move back to the symmetric atomic configuration or recover a part of symmetry operations during the structure optimization.
-Some other defects might recover a part of symmetry operations.

-Even in these cases, the final structures do not look symmetric.
+Even in these cases, it is not apparent that the final structures are symmetric.
-When one wants to symmetrize the defect structure, use the following command.
+:code:`Pydefect` provides a script that allows for symmetrizing the defect structure, which is used as:

 ::

     python $PYDEFECT_PATH/pydefect/cli/vasp/util_commands/make_refined_poscar.py

-which will create the symmetrized :code:`POSCAR` file if the structure is not the P1 symmetry.
+This command creates the symmetrized :code:`POSCAR` file if the structure is not the P1 symmetry.
-Then, the previous :code:`OUTCAR` and :code:`CONTCAR` are moved to :code:`OUTCAR.sym_1` and:code:`CONTCAR.sym_1`, respectively.
+Then, the previous :code:`OUTCAR` and :code:`CONTCAR` are renamed to :code:`OUTCAR.sym_1` and:code:`CONTCAR.sym_1`, respectively.

-It is also possible to include the command in the runshell script as an example:
+It is also possible to include this command in the runshell script, e.g.,

 ::